 Standard & Poor's: Donald Marleau, CFA; Senior Director, Sector Lead, Natural Resources Corporate Ratings - Key Note Presentation

-9:30 AM ET - What is sustainability finance?
+What is sustainability finance?
 How are banks, investors, financiers adapting to expectations?
 How can miners benefit all stakeholders? - A Fireside Chat

 Some of the topics and questions Mr. Smallwood in a fireside chat with HATCH's Mike Jones, C. Eng, P. Eng, will speak to include: What is precious metals streaming and why does it appeal to mine operators as a form of financing?
 What does “operating sustainably” mean to Wheaton?
 How is ESG integrated into the due diligence process?
 How can investors measure, evaluate and miners benefit all stakeholders?
 Does ESG impact the speed and manner of the evaluation process?
 How does a streaming company maintain a focus on sustainability post-investment?
 How can miners achieve Net Zero and what opportunities exist for moving forward to those and other sustainability initiatives?